-If different levels correspond to different descriptive languages, we can now also introduce one salient kind of inter-level relation for such levels, namely the reduction relation.
+If different levels correspond to different languages in the present sense, we can now also introduce one salient kind of inter-level relation for such levels, namely the reduction relation.
 One language L is reducible to another language L' if there exists a translation function f from L to L' which assigns to each sentence $\phi$ in L an "equivalent" sentence $\phi' = f(\phi)$ in L', where logical properties (such as consistency, inconsistency, and negation) are preserved under translation.